 Blockchain consensus protocols.
-We classify blockchain consensus protocols into two categories: proof of resources (virtual or physical) and message passing, and briefly overview them in this section.
-For a more comprehensive survey we refer the readers to [14].
+We classify blockchain consensus protocols into two categories: proof of resources (virtual or physical) and message passing, and overview state-of-the-arts in this section.
+For a more comprehensive survey we refer the readers to [18].

-Proof of physical resources means that users compete for proposing blocks by demonstrating their utilization of physical resources.
+Proof of physical resources requires that users compete for proposing blocks by demonstrating their utilization of physical resources.
 Proof-of-Work (PoW) is of the most use in blockchain.
-The most popular example of PoWbased blockchain is the Bitcoin proposed in 2008, which selects leaders by computational powers (Proof-of-Work) [9].
-Ethereum provides the Turning-complete Ethereum Virtual Machine (EVM) and adopts a modified PoW (with Ethash) [15].
-Alternatives to PoW include Proof-of-Space [16], Proofof-Burn (PoB) [17], Proof-of-Elapsed Time (PoET) [18], in which Proof-of-Space, also known as Proof-of-Capacity or Proof-of-Storage, refers to consensus nodes competing by occupied memories or disk spaces, PoB means that a node can destroy coins to virtually earn mining rights, and PoET, proposed by Intel, leverages trusted hardware (e.g., SGX) to determine how long a node has to wait before it is allowed to generate a block.
+The most popular example of PoWbased blockchain is the Bitcoin proposed in 2008, which selects leaders by mining power [12].
+Ethereum provides the Turning-complete Ethereum Virtual Machine (EVM) and adopts a modified PoW (with Ethash) [19].
+Free-pool mining [20] was proposed for PoW to incentivize miners to behave cooperatively.
+Alternatives to PoW include Proof-of-Space [21], Proof-of-Burn (PoB) [22], Proof-of-Elapsed Time (PoET) [23], etc., in which Proof-of-Space, also known as Proof-of-Capacity or Proof-of-Storage, refers to consensus nodes competing by occupied memories or disk spaces, PoB means that a node can destroy coins to virtually earn mining rights, and PoET, proposed by Intel, leverages trusted hardware (e.g., SGX) to determine how long a node has to wait before it is allowed to generate a block.

 In contrast to proof of physical resources, proof of virtual resources aims to show the utilization of virtual resources such as reputation, stake, or elaborately defined weight.
 For example, Proof of Stake (PoS) was developed to address the power consumption issue of PoW and it resorts to stakes as voting rights rather than computational powers.
-Algorand uses a cryptographic Sortition algorithm to randomly select a verifiable committee according to stakes [19].
-IOHK created the Ouroboros family in recent years, which adopts PoS and G.O.D coin tossing to randomly choose a leader according to stakes [10].
-Snow White utilizes an epochbased committee which embodies successful block miners in a specific time period so that all nodes have an identical view of the committee [20].
-In Proof-of-Reputation (PoR), each node is assigned a reputation [21], and a node can write blocks only when its reputation meets certain requirements; thus PoR always comes with incentive mechanisms or economic penalty strategies.
+Algorand uses a cryptographic Sortition algorithm to randomly select a verifiable committee according to stakes [24].
+IOHK created the Ouroboros family in recent years, which adopts PoS and G.O.D coin tossing to randomly choose a leader according to stakes [13].
+Snow White utilizes an epochbased committee which embodies successful block miners in a specific time period so that all nodes have an identical view of the committee [25].
+In Proof-of-Reputation (PoR), each node is assigned a reputation [26], and a node can write blocks only when its reputation meets certain requirements; thus PoR always comes with incentive mechanisms or economic penalty strategies.

 In message passing based blockchain protocols, nodes can perform local computations and broadcast messages to each other to reach consensus.
 This method provides blockchain the robustness to Byzantine failures while ensuring liveness and safety.
-In Ripple, a transaction that receives more than 80% votes from UNL-recorded servers can step into the next round, and transactions having survived through the whole RPCA process can be added to the blockchain [22].
-ELASTICO partitions nodes by their unique identities and a consensus is reached in each shard based on byzantine agreement protocols [23].
-Stellar creates overlapped shards, also known as quorum slices, leveraging Federated Byzantine Agreement (FBA) to reach consensus [24].
-Omniledger uses lottery-like RandHound and VRFbased leader election algorithms to assign validators to each shard [25].
-Other message-passing based protocols utilized in blockchain include PBFT [11], HoneyBadgerBFT [26], Tendermint [27], and Hotstuff [28].
+In Ripple, a transaction that receives more than 80% votes from UNL-recorded servers can step into the next round, and transactions having survived through the whole RPCA process can be added to the blockchain [27].
+ELASTICO partitions nodes by their unique identities and a consensus is reached in each shard based on byzantine agreement protocols [28].
+Stellar creates overlapped shards, also known as quorum slices, leveraging Federated Byzantine Agreement (FBA) to reach consensus [29].
+Omniledger uses lottery-like RandHound and VRFbased leader election algorithms to assign validators to each shard [30].
+Other message-passing based protocols utilized in blockchain include PBFT [14], HoneyBadgerBFT [31], Tendermint [32], Hotstuff [33], and CloudChain [34].